cloudflare/cloudflare-docs/content/load-balancing/understand-basics/session-affinity.md

 ## Endpoint Drain

-Drain or remove all traffic from an endpoint without affecting any active customers using endpoint Drain.
+Drain or remove all traffic from an endpoint without affecting any active customers using endpoint drain.
 For more details on endpoint drain, refer to [Performing planned maintenance](/load-balancing/additional-options/planned-maintenance/#gradual-rotation).

 {{<Aside type="warning" header="Important">}}